-We make Custom Patches (Minimum is 1) with Velcro & Iron on.
-We offer RUSH 3Day Turnaround (Add.
+Custom Patches & Custom Embroidered Patches (Minimum is 1) Velcro & Iron on.
+RUSH 3Day Turnaround (Add.
 Fee), Free Ship, 30% Off to Resellers.
-Send Logo for Quote!
+Get a Quote!

 QUICK DESIGN SETUP

-We have in-house design studio to digitize logo for custom patches.
-We do logo digitizing for patches, quickly.
+We have in-house design studio.
+We do logo digitizing for custom patches (custom embroidered patches).

 We have graphic designers to create new artwork or modification in the existing one for custom made patches.

 Avail 30% discount on your embroidered patches orders if you are a member of SAGE, ASI & PPAI.

 We make pre-production samples for approval; we keep making changes until you are fully satisfied.